atecon/season_plot/README.md

 ## Notes on frequency components

 For details on frequency components, we refer to the gretl help.
-For instance check the help for the ```$obsmajor``` accessor (<help $obsmajor>).
+For instance check the help for the ```$obsmajor``` accessor (```help $obsmajor```).
 For most standard time-series frequencies, 'obsmajor' refers to the year, 'obsminor' to the quarter or month, and 'obsmicro' to the day of a month.

 Things are different, when working with hourly data.
 In this case 'obsmajor' refers to the day and 'obsminor' to the hour ('obsmicro' is not defined for this frequency).

-Non-standard frequencies set manually with the 'setobs' command may or may not work.
+Non-standard frequencies set manually with the ```setobs``` command may or may not work.
 In such cases please think in terms of major and minor frequency components and disregard the standard frequency labels in this package.

 ## The optional parameters for controlling multiplot output

-The user can pass the following optional parameters before calling the function ```plot_seasonal_plot()```:
+The user can pass the following optional parameters before calling the function plot_seasonal_plot():

 - PLOT_WIDTH:        int, Control width of the plot (default 900)
 - PLOT_HEIGHT:       int, Control height of the plot (default 600)